VeraUvads/Android-Notes/src/common_android/CommonAndroid_eng.md

    A process without active components.
 Empty processes are kept around to improve startup times, but they are the first to be terminated when the system reclaims resources.

 The system can have multiple application processes running even while the user perceives them as terminated.
 The empty processes are lingering (if system resources permit it) to shorten the startup time on restarts.

+### [8] How does a garbage collector work?
+Which garbage collector used in Android?